-This is not in accordance with the theory that nulipara or primipara more at risk of anemia because of frequent hyperemisis gravidarum early in pregnancy so that the lack of food intake to meet the nutritional needs of pregnant women.
-This is likely due to pregnant women with parity≤1 more active to get information about pregnancy so as to prevent the occurrence of anemia.
-12
+This is not in accordance with the theory that nullipara or primipara more at risk of anemia because of frequent hyperemesis gravidarum early in pregnancy so that the lack of food intake to meet the nutritional needs of pregnant women.
+This is likely due to pregnant women with parity ≤ 1 more active to get information about pregnancy so as to prevent the occurrence of anemia.12

-Responden in this study no one has parity>4 so it can not prove that women who experienced pregnancy more than 4 times can increase the risk of anemia.
-The number of parities more than 3 is an associated factor of anemia associated with the distance of pregnancy that is too close ie <2 years caused by too oftenhil can deplete thenutrientreserves of the mother's body.
-In developing countries, especially in rural areas, mothers from low socioeconomic rates with large numbers of children and close proximity to breastfeeding for long periods without regard to nutrition during lactation will be very dangerous for their survival and often once causing anemia.
-12.13.14
+Respondents in this study no one has parity >4 so it can not prove that women who experienced pregnancy more than 4 times can increase the risk of anemia.
+The number of parity more than 3 is an associated factor of anemia associated with the distance of pregnancy that is too close that is <2 years caused by too often her can deplete the nutrient reserves of the mother's body.
+In developing countries, especially in rural areas, mothers from low socioeconomic rates with large numbers of children and close proximity to breastfeeding for long periods without regard to nutrition during lactation will be very dangerous for their survival and often once causing anemia.^{12,13.14}

 Pregnant women are one of the prioritized groups in the supplementation program.
 The recommended daily supplementation dose is two tablets (one tablet contains 60 mg of iron and 200 mg of folic acid) taken during the second half of pregnancy because at that time the need for iron is very high.
 Giving tablets plus blood is a government program that is the amount of giving 90 tablets during pregnancy.
-Tablet added blood into this government program contains the composition of Ferro Sulfate 200 mg (equivalent to iron element 60 mg), Folic Acid 0.25 mg with packing contents of 30 tablets on each the wrapper.
-15 can cause anemia in pregnant women.
-The result of the research showed that pregnant women who were obedient in drinking tablets plus blood more than half had anemia that was 39 people (51.3%), while the non-adherent mother in drinking tablet plus blood more than half did not have anemia that was 28 people (58.1%) .
-The result of bivariate analysis showed that there was no correlation between maternal obedience in drinking tablet plus blood with anemia incidence in pregnant mother of trimester III (p = 0.378).
+Tablet added blood into this government program contains the composition of Ferro Sulfate 200 mg (equivalent to iron element 60 mg), Folic Acid 0.25 mg with packing contents of 30 tablets on each the wrapper.15

+Compliance of tablets added blood consumption is very important in the success of anemia treatment.
+Obedience is obedient, obedient to command or rule, and disciplined.
+If pregnant women do not drink or drink tablets added to blood in a way that is not appropriate then the need for iron cannot be met so that it can cause anemia in pregnant women.
+The result of the research showed that pregnant women who were obedient in drinking tablets plus blood more than half had anemia that was 39 people (51.3%), while the non-adherent mother in drinking tablet plus blood more than half did not have anemia that was 28 people (58.1%).
+The result of the bivariate analysis showed that there was no correlation between maternal obedience in drinking tablet plus blood with anemia incidence in pregnant mother of trimester III (p = 0.378).
 This happens because the consumption of iron outside the tablets plus the blood of each pregnant mother is different so that the obedient pregnant women may already consume iron from other foods so as to prevent anemia.